Vinfall/vndb/README.md

 Install Python, R & GNU Make, clone the repo and simply run `make`.
 Everything should be done now.
 Just check `output` or console log for the results.
+To clean up the data and restart, run `make clean`.

 ***